Gesupur

 Gesupur is a village and panchayat in Bulandshahr district, Meerut division, Uttar Pradesh, India, on the Kali River.
-It was named in honour of Mir Gesu, a 16th-century Faujdar of Mirtha and Delhi.
+It was named in honour of Mir Gesu, a 16th-century Faujdar of Meerut and Delhi.
 He belongs to Chattha Jat clan.

 In 1999 the village united in a boycott of the Lok Sabha elections, when none of the 7,200 registered electors voted in protest against the lack of investment in the local infrastructure.
 The boycott was a success, leading to improvements being made in roads and the supply of electricity and water.

-In Gesupur you will find Hindu and Muslim community people, main occupation of residents is Sugarcane, Rice and Wheat farming.

-There is 150+ feet tall old Shiv Mandir in Gesupur, which is famous in nearby areas.Most village inhabitants are Dagar, Sheoran and Teotia Jats.

-This village is almost 25 km from Greater Noida and is at boundary of two districts G.B Nagar and Bulandashahr.
-If we talk about infrastructure, it is well connected to Sikandarabad via Gulaothi road but legging in connectivity from Noida, Greater Noida.
+Gespur is populated by both Hindus and Muslims, and its main industries are sugarcane, rice and wheat farming.
+There is 150+ feet tall old Shiv Mandir in Gesupur, which is famous in nearby areas.
+Most village inhabitants are Dagar, Sheoran and Teotia Jats.
+The village is almost 25 km from Greater Noida and is at boundary of two districts G.B Nagar and Bulandashahr.
+The village is connected to Sikandarabad via Gulaothi Road but lacks connectivity to Greater Noida.

-Apart from having old history and existence, this village could not grow much.
-There are 3 Primary schools but most the kids going there only for MID day meal, one Government inter college but there is hardly any achievement this school has in last 10-15 Years, if we count on career of alumni's.
-There is one RSS owned Sarasvati Vidya Mandir school also, which has quite good achievements in past(10 -15 years back) but today even this school is in pathetic situation.
-Seeing all this, education system of this village and surrounding areas is in struggle mode.

-Gesupur has a big market famous in all nearby areas.
+There are 3 primary schools in the area, and one RSS owned Sarasvati Vidya Mandir school.
+Gesupur's market is well known within the region.